Travel destinations in the Philippines. Palawan, Boracay or Cebu?

 Boracay Island is 2 kilometers (1.2 miles) south-east of the Panay Island in the western Visayas region of the Philippines, about 315 kilometers (196 miles) south of Manila.
 It is a small island about 1 km long.
 The population in Boracay is approximately 33,000.
 Boracay has received awards from several agencies for the beaches and numerous travel publications.
 The island covers Manoc-Manoc, Balabag, and Yapak barangays in the Malay municipality in the province of Aklan.
 The island is operated by the Boracay Interagency Working Group.
 Besides the white sandy beaches, Boracay is also known for being one of the best places in the world to relax.
 Since 2013, the name of the island of Boracay has become one of the best destinations for tranquility and nightlife.

-Boracay was awarded as the 2012 Best Island in the World by the international travel magazine.
+Boracay was awarded as the 2012 Best Island in the world by the international travel magazine.
 In 2014, the resort island was at the top of the "Best Islands in the World" list published by the international magazine Condé Nast Traveler.
 In 2016, Boracay headed the magazine's list of "Top 10 destinations to watch."

 In April 2018, the Philippine Government decreed a 6-month closure of the island for tourists to undertake major renovation works, especially of the sewage system, which had become obsolete and insufficient.
 It re-opened in October 2018, with a set of new rules meant to address a variety of issues.
 At present, it receives around ten thousand tourists a year.

-The fauna of this island is rich and strange.
+The fauna of this island is rich and exceptional.
 At least three species of flying foxes have been recorded to inhabit Boracay, namely the giant golden-crowned flying fox (Aceradon jubatus), the giant fruit bat (Pteropus vampyrus) and the small flying fox (Pteropus hypomelanus).
 Hunting or causing any harm to them is not only forbidden but even criminal responsibility.

 Due to its wind and weather patterns, tourism in Boracay is at its peak during the Amihan season (which starts in September or October and ends sometime in May or June).
 During amihan, the prevailing wind blows from the east.
 Boracay's main tourism area, White Beach, is on the western side of the island and is sheltered from the wind.
 During the Amihan season, the water off White Beach is often glassy-smooth.
 It makes the reef-protected waters off that beach relatively safe and ideal for diving, windsurfing, and kite-boarding.